telatin/covtobed/paper/paper.md

 A common task in bioinformatics is the mapping of DNA sequencing reads (produced by "next generation sequencing" experiments) against a reference genome.
 The output of the alignment is commonly encoded in a BAM file [@samformat].
 For several applications of DNA sequencing it is useful to extract the **depth of coverage** [@coverage] at specific positions in the BAM file, encoding the output in the standard BED format [@bedtools].

-Here we describe `covtobed`, a C++ program designed to extract the depth of coverage per position from a sorted BAM file, optionally specifying a range of coverage of interest and a minimum length for the features printed in the output BED file.
+Here we describe `covtobed`, a C++ program designed to extract the depth of coverage per position from a sorted BAM file, optionally specifying a range of coverage of interest and a minimum length for the features to be printed in the output BED file.
 Parsing of BAM files is performed using `libbamtools` [@bamtools].

 The design has been inspired by the UNIX programming philosophy [@phylosophy], and thus `covtobed` performs a single task and supports input and output streams.